cropsteering/OS-SDI12/README.md

 4. Press the PlatformIO: Upload button (or however you want to build/flash)

 # Support
-If you want to support, use one of the refferal links above to purchase your RAK hardware.
-OR just use the refferal code
+If you want to support, use one of the referral links above to purchase your RAK hardware.
+OR just use the referral code
 - [RAK Wireless Store](https://rakwireless.kckb.st/ace5fdc3) 8% off code: WGC279

 You won't see the discount until you check out